 Many governments have put in place various self-imposed constraints on their own operations that require them to engage in a more circuitous (and inefficient) series of actions to achieve the same ultimate effect as could be obtained simply by crediting reserve accounts and exchanging them, if desired, for governmentbonds.
 Two self-imposed constraints have been prominent in the US:

 - The Treasury is required to keep an account with the Fed and to draw upon that account when it spends;

 2. Treasury auction.
-New treasuries are offered to the non-government.
+New bonds are offered to non-government.
 For simplicity, we can assume they are purchased entirely by the primary dealers, but in general that need not be the case.
 For present purposes, this simplifying assumption makes no meaningful difference to the analysis.
-The auction will involve a depletion of reserves as primary dealers draw down bank accounts to pay for the treasuries, and will add balances to the Treasury’s account at the Fed.
+The auction will involve a depletion of reserves as primary dealers draw down bank accounts to pay for the bonds, and will add balances to the Treasury’s account at the Fed.
 The action in this step affects the T-accounts of the Fed, the Treasury, banks and primary dealers.
 As with the first step, overall there is no impact on net financial assets.

 3. Deposits in tax and loan accounts.
-The Treasury adds the balances received as a result of the treasury auction to its tax and loan (T&L) accounts held at various banks.
+The Treasury adds the balances received as a result of the Treasury auction to its tax and loan (T&L) accounts held at various banks.
 This action therefore adds both to deposits held at banks and reserve account balances.
 There will be effects on the T-accounts of the Fed, the Treasury and banks.
 Here, too, the overall effect on net financial assets is zero.

 (NB.
 Steps 4 and 5 can occur in reverse order without consequence.)